jensjns/acf-leaflet-field/readme.txt

 == Instructions ==
 To render a map all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.

+== To do ==
+1. Popups that can be added to each marker.
+1. Support for drawing polylines.
+1. Support for alternative tile-providers including your own tiles.
+1. Support for alternative marker-icons.

 == GitHub ==